AgnostiqHQ/covalent-kubernetes-plugin/README.md

 iptables-save
 ```

+### Task deployment

 Next, deploy the test job using the command

 ```
-kubectl apply -f job.yaml
+kubectl apply -f infra/sample_job.yaml
 ```

-which should return `job.batch/test created`.
+which should return `job.batch/covalent-k8s-test created`.
 You can view the status move from pending to succeeded on the dashboard.
 After some time, query the status of the job with

 ```
-kubectl describe jobs/test
+kubectl describe jobs/covalent-k8s-test
 ```

-which returns somethign which looks like
+which returns

 ```
 Name:             test
 Namespace:        default
 Selector:         controller-uid=eaa319c3-4440-4411-b178-6289398cdb6a
 Labels:           controller-uid=eaa319c3-4440-4411-b178-6289398cdb6a
-                  job-name=test
+                  job-name=covalent-k8s-test
 Annotations:      <none>
 Parallelism:      1
 Completions:      1